Messi and Lewandowski’s World Cup dreams in the balance

 “What matters is how you do things.”

-Lewandowski was brought to tears by fulfilling his “childhood dream” of scoring his first ever World Cup goal in what was his fifth match at the finals, a 2-0 win over the Saudis.
+Lewandowski was visibly moved by fulfilling his “childhood dream” of scoring his first ever World Cup goal in what was his fifth match at the finals, a 2-0 win over the Saudis.

 The Barcelona forward knows he might not get another chance on this stage should the Poles exit the tournament on Wednesday.